pickplugins/job-board-manager/job-board-manager/readme.txt

 [job_submit_form]
 `

 **Job Edit form**

 Allow, user to edit their own job after publish the job, you can display job edit form any where via shortcode `[job_bm_job_edit]` you can add custom input fields via action hook and validated form data and sanitize before saving on database, and you can also display custom error message before submit form data.
 `
 [job_bm_job_edit]
 `

-**Application**

-User can apply for the jobs, job poster can see application from dashboard, can give star ratings, make trash, hire applicant, and communicate via email, application also display resume or attachment if available.

 **Custom Registration Form**